Posted By: Kaplan Schweser

-There is some crossover between research analysts and financial analysts.
+There is some crossover between research analysts and corporate financial analysts.
 In fact, some companies use these two titles interchangeably.
 But the biggest difference between the two is that financial analysts go beyond the data inputs to form their analysis.
 They conduct research and provide advice considering macro and microeconomics, and are relied upon as critical advisors with regard to investment decisions.
 Globally, 5% of those who hold the CFA charter work in the profession of corporate financial analysis.

 Relationships are cornerstones of successful business operation.
 Approximately 5% of CFA charterholders work to help their company build and maintain critical business relationships.
 The ultimate idea of relationship management is to remove or minimize volatility from a business relationship by taking an active role in upholding and analyzing its current status, as well as the factors that influence it.